 Give and get lots of hugs.
 That should make everyone happier!
-For International Day of Happiness 2017, a hug-fest was held at the Dupont Circle Foundation.
-You don't have to go to Washington, D.C. to share hugs, either.
+For International Day of Happiness 2017, a hug-fest was held on the Dupont Circle in Washington, D.C. (and hosted by the Dupont Circle Foundation).
+You don't have to go to the capital to share hugs, either.
 You can organize your own hugging party right where you live.

 In the spirit of the International Day of Happiness, the UN created 17 Sustainable Development Goals.
-Use the UN goals as a springboard for your own ideas of how to take positive action to make the world happier on Happiness Day and every day.
+Use the UN goals as a springboard for your own ideas on how to take positive action.
 The UN goals are:

 - No poverty